The Science Behind Solfeggio Frequencies

 You’ll enjoy listening to music set to 852 Hz if you’re seeking to communicate with and live in harmony with your highest self.

 Whether you prefer to have it as background music during daily activities or to accompany you while you sleep, each Solfeggio frequency has unique uplifting and soothing effects that you’ll undoubtably enjoy.
-All of the frequencies mentioned can be found in the BetterSleep app to mix with other sounds or content.
+Some of the frequencies mentioned can be found in the BetterSleep app to mix with other sounds or content.

 Join us on a restful journey to sleep.